-The nearest power off-take point that can supply Norasa is the Khan substation, located at Ebony, 26km north of the project site.
-However, the direct route is very rugged through the Khan Valley and tributaries and an alternate indirect transmission route of nearly 30km has been laid out by NamPower.
+The nearest power off-take point that can supply Norasa is the Khan substation, located at Ebony, 26km north of the mine.
+The direct route is very rugged through the Khan Valley and tributaries and an alternate indirect transmission route of nearly 30km has been laid out by NamPower.